hamidurrk/epaper-scraper/readme.md

 Before installing the scraper, ensure you have the following prerequisites:

+- A Windows machine (Tested on Windows 11)
 - [Python 3.12.0](https://www.python.org/downloads/release/python-3120/) installed on your system
+- [Firefox](https://www.mozilla.org/en-US/firefox/new/) installed as your browser.
+Make sure to install it in `C:\Program Files\Mozilla Firefox\`.

 ### Installation Steps